Weak gravity at micron scales from dark bubble cosmology and its cosmological consequences: Matter on the brane

 where we note that, using partial integration in the second step, we have

 The energy momentum tensor becomes

 where $G_i$ are the matrices defined in \cref{eq:G-matrices}.
 Comparing this to the trace of \cref{eq:Sab-diff} we find

 As already observed in \cite{Padilla:2004mc}, it is difficult to solve the junction conditions when the brane is bent.
 The trick is to make a coordinate transformation in the bulk that makes the brane straight, and removes the non-zero $F(p)$.
 The calculation requires care, but the result is simple.
-In \cite{Banerjee:2020wix} the result in the $p \rightarrow 0$ limit was shown to be

-in perfect agreement with 4D general relativity.
-From here on, we absorb $z_0$ and use the physical 4D momentum $q$.
-In fact, this is a highly non-trivial check that the dark bubble reproduces relativistic gravity in line with Einsten gravity.
+In \cite{Banerjee:2020wix} the result in the $p \rightarrow 0$ limit was shown to be~\footnote{From here on, we absorb $z_0$ and use the physical 4D momentum $q$.
+In fact, this is a highly non-trivial check that the dark bubble reproduces relativistic gravity in line with Einstein gravity.}

-As explained above, we will use a different value for $\eta$ compared to \cite{Banerjee:2020wix}.
-The difference affects the coefficient of the leading order in $q$, and qualitatively changes the behavior at higher orders in an important way.
-We conclude that the full result to all orders $q$, with non-vanishing trace, must be given by
+This has the right tensor structure for 4D gravity, i.e. $(1/2)Tη_{ab}$ instead of $(1/3)T η_{ab}$, but the wrong sign for a point particle of mass $M_4$.
+However, this is not the whole story.
+As shown in \cref{eq:ABsign}, gravitational backreaction (parametrized by the normalizable term $B_+(p)$) causes the non-normalizable term $A_+(p)$ (which is responsible for 4D gravity) to flip its sign.
+This crucial sign flip is what led to the value of $η$ in \cref{eq:Bcond}, and the solution for $A_-(p)$ in \cref{eq: A_-}.
+As explained above, this $η$ is different from the one in \cite{Banerjee:2020wix}.
+This difference affects the coefficient of the leading order in $q$, and qualitatively changes the behavior at higher orders in an important way.
+Thus, we conclude that the full result to all orders $q$, with non-vanishing trace, must be given by

 where

 To get the first line, we note that (\ref{eq: h small q}) should be compared with the limit taken in (\ref{eq: A_-K_2}), while the full expression needs (\ref{eq: A_-}).
 In the second line, we have taken the limit $k_--k_+=\Delta k \rightarrow 0$, with $G_5/G_4 = Δk/(2k²)$, and kept the leading term.
 We have also used $I_2K_1^-+I_1K_2^+=I_2(q/k_+)K_1(q/k_-)+I_1(q/k_+)K_2^+(q/k_+)\rightarrow I_2(q/k)K_1(q/k)+I_1(q/k)K_2^+(q/k)=k/q$. to leading order in $\Delta k$.
 Note that ${\cal G}(q) \rightarrow 1$ when $q\rightarrow 0$ so that 4D general relativity is recovered.
 At large $q$, $I_i$ dominates,\footnote{$\lim_{q→∞}I_i(q/k_+)K_j(q/k_-) = \exp\left(\frac{Δk}{k_- k_+}\right) \frac{\sqrt{k_+ k+}}{2q}$, and $ \lim_{q→∞}I_i(q/k_+)K_j(q/k_-) = \frac{k_+}{2q}$.
 So only the $I_1 K_2^-$ and $I_2 K_1^-$ terms dominate in the limit.} $\eta$ (i.e. $\Delta \kappa_1$) cancels, and we find the following.